$

 Cats

-Cats remains the fourth-longest running Broadway show to date, and features music by Andrew Lloyd Webber, based on the 1939 poetry collection by T. S. Eliot.
+Cats remains the fourth-longest-running Broadway show to date, and features music by Lloyd Webber, based on the 1939 poetry collection by T.S.
+Eliot.
 The story follows a tribe of cats called the Jellicles and the night they make the “Jellicle choice.”
-One of Lloyd Webber’s most well-known and lauded songs, “Memory” is sung by Grizabella in this musical.
-The musical first premiered on Broadway in 1982 at the Winter Garden Theatre, and received eleven Tony Award nominations, winning seven, including Best Musical.
-The musical turned out to be a commercial success, starting the megamusical phenomenon, and has received numerous productions worldwide, most recently a feature film directed by Tom Hooper in 2019.
+One of Lloyd Webber’s most well-known and lauded songs, “Memory,” is sung by Grizabella in this musical.
+It premiered on Broadway in 1982 at the Winter Garden Theatre, and received 11 Tony Award nominations, winning seven, including Best Musical.
+The musical turned out to be a commercial success, started the megamusical phenomenon, and has received numerous productions worldwide, most recently a feature film directed by Tom Hooper in 2019.
+In 2024, a reimagined production took New York City by storm when Cats: The Jellicle Ball opened at PAC NYC.
+The production is inspired by ballroom culture and is staged as an immersive competition.

 Starlight Express